Shepherding Team & Staff

 All Souls Church is led by the Shepherding Team, a group of men and women elected by the congregation with the task of leading the church in both a spiritual role (ministry focus, spiritual direction and support of the body, etc.) and the traditional non-profit board of directors role (managing property, finances, etc.).
 The Shepherding Team includes the lead pastor and the full-time staff.

-You may email the entire current Shepherding Team at firstname.lastname@example.org.
+You may email Jana Morgan Kelly, Chair of the Shepherding Team, at firstname.lastname@example.org

 2017 Shepherding Team

 Doug has served as the pastor for All Souls Church since its inception in 2004.
 Doug has a incredible heart for Knoxville and spends a great deal of time building relationships in the inner city, serving as assistant coach for the Emerald Youth Swim Team.
 Doug has a Bachelor's degree in Journalism from Northwestern University, a Masters in Divinity at the Talbot School of Theology, a Doctorate in Ministry from Gordon Conwell Divinity School and a Masters in History from the University of Tennessee.
 Doug has been married to his wife Sandi for over 30 years and they have been blessed with four children; Bryden, Hunter, Ashton, and Sajen.
 Doug has published five books, the latest being, Seeking the Peace of the City.
 He frequently writes articles for the Knoxville News Sentinel on local social justice issues and has written several essays for Christianity Today.